 - Newspapers.
-Alternate morning and evening papers in the metropolitan area as well as surrounding communities.
 Be sure to include specific information about how to obtain tickets. - Radio and Television.
 If your budget prohibits purchasing, attempt to solicit promotional messages as free public service announcements. - Banners.
 Hang at key intersections of the city and on your campus. - Billboards.
 Display throughout the city if they are considered to be an effective advertising medium in your area. - Electronic Message Boards.
 Run championship information on electronic message boards on campus and around town.